ryu1kn/vscode-annotator/README.md

 ## Release Notes

+### 0.4.0: 23 July 2016

+* Let the editor do the syntax highlighting in the diff view

 ### 0.3.0: 18 July 2016

 * Added a feature to annotate the contents of the left side of the commit diff